 Any other related extensions to the 5GMS architecture and procedures

 The work will be coordinated with SA2 and CT3 as the owners of the AF Event Exposure service, stage 2 and 3.
+In particular, the definition of any new events or the integration of the media-related data and formats into existing AF events will be coordinated with SA2 for the stage 2 part and CT3 for the stage 3 implementation.

 5 Expected Output and Time scale